-- loan origination volume and the balance of capital available to lend; - the current and future interest rates negotiated with borrowers; - the timing and amount of gains received from loan sales, if any; - the timing and amount of fees and cost reimbursements to RMC; - the timing and amount of other operating expenses, including expenses for professional services; - the amount of financial support, if any, from RMC; - payments from RMC on the formation loan; and, - line of credit advances and repayments.
+- loan origination volume and the balance of capital available to lend; - the current and future interest rates negotiated with borrowers; - line of credit advances, repayments and the interest rate thereon; - loan sales to unaffiliated third parties, and any gains received thereon; - the amount of fees and cost reimbursements to RMC; - the timing and amount of other operating expenses, including expenses for professional services; - the timing and amount of payments from RMC on the formation loan; and, - fee and/or cost reimbursements waived, if any, from RMC.

-There is no requirement in our Operating Agreement that we meet a required level of distributions to members.
-The amount of distributions to members is determined by the manager based on financial results and cash available for distribution taking into consideration the need to maintain adequate cash balances to support ongoing operation.
-The manager has broad discretion to maintain adequate cash balances to support ongoing operations.
+There is no requirement in the Operating Agreement for a required level of distributions to members.
+The amount of distributions to members is determined by the manager based on financial results and cash available for distribution taking into consideration the need to maintain adequate cash balances to support ongoing operations.
+The manager has broad discretion in determining the dollar amount of cash balances required.